Refzlund/svelte-tably/.docs/PATTERNS.md

 - Use `c.id !== key` instead of `c !== state` for equality checks.
 - Direct reference comparison with proxies causes `state_proxy_equality_mismatch` warnings.
 - This is especially important in cleanup functions that filter arrays.
+- When filtering arrays that may contain undefined entries, use `c && c.id !== key` as a guard.

 ## Feature Constraints (Intentional)